typsy-dev/documentation/ApiV2.md

 # Users

+If you're a master account you will need to add this header to your requests
+- Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.

 ## User create

 ### Endpoint
 POST to https://api.typsy.com/v2/users/create

-### Header
-Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.

 ### Request
 - firstName: The first name of the user